meskarune/tocsin/README.md

 tocsin
 ======

-tocsin: a program that chimes the quarters and hours
+tocsin: a sound clock that chimes the quarters and hours

+Planned themes: westminister quarters
+                wind chimes